cmd-master/iml-enron-fraudcase/README.md

 # Provided to give you a starting point.
 Try a variety of classifiers.

-from sklearn.cross_validation import train_test_split
-from sklearn.feature_selection import SelectKBest from sklearn.ensemble import RandomForestClassifier as RFC from sklearn.pipeline import Pipeline from sklearn.decomposition import PCA from sklearn.svm import SVC
+from sklearn.ensemble import RandomForestClassifier as RFC from sklearn.pipeline import Pipeline from sklearn.decomposition import PCA from sklearn.metrics import classification_report as classReport

 def doPipes(steps):
     pipe = Pipeline(steps)